azoth-lang/azoth.language.reference/src/structured-concurrency.md

 ```

 Await expressions can appear anywhere, not just inside of async blocks.
 When an incomplete promise
 is awaited, it does not block the current thread.
-The behavior depends on the nearest whether the
+The behavior depends on the whether the nearest
-nearest async start expression on the call stack is a `go` or `do`.
-If it is a `go` then execution
+async start expression on the call stack is a `go` or `do`.
+If it is a `go` then execution of the
-of the current async operation is suspended until the promise is complete.
-If it is a `do` then
+current async operation is suspended until the promise is complete.
+If it is a `do` then execution
-execution continues from the `do` expression.
-If there is no `go` or `do` above the await expression
+continues from the `do` expression.
+If there is no `go` or `do` above the await expression on the
-on the call stack, then the main operation is suspended.
-Effectively, it is as if `main()` is called
+call stack, then the main operation is suspended.
+Effectively, it is as if `main()` is called from
-from inside an async block using a `do` expression.
+inside an async block using a `do` expression.

 ### Awaiting Callback

 Sometimes when adapting external APIs it is necessary to adapt an async callback into an await.
+This
-This can be done using the `Async_Callback` type.
+can be done using the `Async_Callback` type.

 ```azoth
 async